 The Chagall Tapestries

 Inside the Knesset, the State Hall features three magnificent tapestries and a floor mosaic by Marc Chagall, donated by the artist to the state.
 The tapestries depict the creation of the world, the exodus from Egypt, and the entry into Jerusalem, rendered in Chagall’s dreamlike style with floating figures, animals, and vivid colors.
 The tapestries are among the finest works Chagall produced, and the combination of his artistic vision with the setting of a working parliament is unique.
 The Chagall Hall, as the State Hall is often called, is used for ceremonial occasions including the inauguration of new presidents, making these artworks witnesses to some of Israel’s most important political moments.
+The floor mosaic, also designed by Chagall, features scenes from the twelve tribes of Israel worked in stone, tying the hall’s symbolism back to the biblical narrative of the nation’s origins.
+Together, the tapestries and mosaic make the Chagall Hall one of the most striking interiors in Jerusalem.

 The Knesset has 120 members, a number traditionally said to correspond to the 120 members of the Great Assembly (Knesset HaGedolah) in the Second Temple period.
+That ancient body is credited in Jewish tradition with shaping the prayer liturgy, canonizing parts of the Bible, and guiding the Jewish community through the transition from prophecy to rabbinic leadership.
 Israel’s parliamentary system is built on proportional representation, with multiple parties competing in national elections, resulting in coalition governments that reflect the country’s remarkable political diversity.
-Guided tours of the building are available when the Knesset is in session, and visitors can observe the debates from the gallery.
-Israeli parliamentary debates are famously spirited, and watching a session from the visitors’ gallery offers a firsthand look at the energy and passion of Israeli democracy in action.
+The connection between the ancient assembly and the modern parliament is more than symbolic.
+It roots the idea of collective decision-making in a tradition that stretches back over two thousand years.

 Visit with Hoshen Tours